Getting to Innsbruck

 Innsbruck Airport is located on the western edge of the city and offers maximum comfort, short transfers and unique flair.
 The size and convenience of the airport combined with exceptional personal service make this a popular destination for many travellers.
 Innsbruck Airport is a regional airport with modern facilities and top security.
 The airport has also become a well-established venue for events and seminars thanks to its fantastic location and stunning panoramic views.

-Flights to international destinations such as Amsterdam, Frankfurt or Manchester, as well as popular Mediterranean destinations, are operated several times a week.
+Flights to international destinations such as Amsterdam, Frankfurt, Wien, Madrid or London, as well as popular Mediterranean destinations, are operated several times a week.
 Direct flights to and from Innsbruck provide air travellers with a comfortable and stress-free connection to their holiday destination.
 The flight schedule can be found at the link below.

 Airlines and online flight bookings